 3. Third party who is subjected to the behavior is protected and to promote a nonhostile environment.

-This includes providing resources for support measures to the student, staff member or third party who was subjected to the behavior and taking any actions that are necessary to remove potential future impact on the student, staff member or third party, but are not retaliatory against the student, staff member or third party being harassed or the staff member who reported to the district official.
+This includes providing resources for support measures to the student, staff member or third party who was subjected to the behavior and taking any actions necessary to remove potential future impact on the student, staff member or third party, but are not retaliatory against the student, staff member or third party being harassed or the person who reported to the district official.

 All reports and complaints about behavior that may violate this policy shall be investigated.
 The district may use, but is not limited to, the following means for investigating incidents of possible harassment: